DragonflyStats/MCS-ARCHIVE/Berlin2015/Plan.md

 1. Introduction to MCS Problem
     - Context of Problem
+    - Drop Medical Statistics
+    - Invasive Procedures : add caption
+    - Fix up slide 9 (Criteria)
+    - Demonstration of Taskview and Packages
 2. Bland Altman Plots
+    - The Point of Simplicity
     - Limits of Agreement
     - Technology Acceptance Model (TAM)
         - Comparing to Luiz and Krouwer Monti